LukeGrahamLandry/franca/devlog.md

     (or wx=true 7340ms, barely better). which now is faster than if i go back to lazy traces (8320ms).
   - linking for bcmp too makes it slower: 9420ms. looking in samply, that ends up with extremely deep callstacks (highest is 492) because i don't have tail calls.
+- should do clear_icache properly so i can stop thinking about it. need to be able to find all the traces in a block of memory. hmmm, one instruction can be in multiple traces because you can fallthrough. which PageMap can't do.
+  - did new interval map thing with a tree. slow as fuck but that's just because im not balancing it so its actually a linked list with extra steps. trace tree depth 28066, trace count 57121. also my insert doesn't work anyway.

+> i fear my terminal has some sort of race where i get the exit status before the last output text and then don't check it.

 ## (Sep 8) rv emu